Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Methodology

 Forget samples that are less entangled with retain dataset are typically semantically distant in the embedding space.
-These samples encode unique information with little overlap with the retain data, warranting stronger forgetting effort.
-EAGLE leverages this \textbf{entanglement} signal to guide unlearning, approximating it via the cosine similarity between each forget sample and the aggregated embedding of the retain dataset, and adaptively modulating forgetting effort for more precise and effective removal of target knowledge.

-The overall framework is detailed in Algorithm \ref{alg1}, with detailed coefficient calculation in Algorithm \ref{alg2}.
-To address potential over-forgetting, we further introduce a penalty mechanism that leverages ICL-generated test data to constrain excessive forgetting, as detailed in Algorithm \ref{alg3}.
-Notably, the framework can be \textbf{seamlessly integrated} into existing unlearning methods, including gradient ascent \cite{jang2022knowledge}, gradient difference \cite{yao2024large}, negative preference optimization (NPO) \cite{zhang2024negative}, and NPO+GD (NPO with gradient descent on the retain dataset).
+These samples encode unique information with little overlap with the retain data, warranting stronger unlearning effort.
+EGU leverages this inter-sample entanglement signal to guide unlearning, approximating it via the cosine similarity between each forget sample and the aggregated embedding of the retain dataset, and adaptively modulating unlearning effort for more precise and effective removal of the target knowledge.
+In addition, intra-sample entanglement tracks the temporal evolution of each forget embedding, adaptively shaping the unlearning trajectory to ensure smooth and stable unlearning progresses.
+Together, inter- and intra-sample entanglement enable EGU to perform precise and stable unlearning.
+The overall framework is detailed in Algorithm \ref{alg1}.
+Notably, the framework is designed to be modular and flexible, allowing seamless integration into existing unlearning methods, including gradient ascent \cite{jang2022knowledge}, gradient difference \cite{yao2024large}, negative preference optimization (NPO) \cite{zhang2024negative}, and NPO+GD (NPO with gradient descent on the retain dataset).

-As shown in Algorithm \ref{alg1}, we first compute the average token embedding for each sample in the retain dataset using the pre-unlearning model, thereby obtaining a sentence-level embedding.
-A global retain embedding is derived by averaging the sentence-level embeddings over all retain samples.
-Notably, the retain embedding only needs to be computed once initially and can be incrementally updated for multiple unlearning requests.
-Specifically, as the retain dataset changes with each forgetting request, the global average embedding can be efficiently adjusted by subtracting the embedding of the forget samples from the original average, instead of recomputing all embeddings from scratch.
-In each iteration of the unlearning process, we compute the average token embedding for each forget sample and estimate its entanglement coefficient by measuring its similarity to the global retain embedding, thereby enabling fine-grained adjustment of the forgetting effort.
-This coefficient can then reweight the loss across various unlearning optimizers.
+As shown in Algorithm~\ref{alg1}, the proposed EGUP framework performs unlearning through dual entanglement–aware optimization, guided by both inter- and intra-sample entanglement.
+At every iteration $t$ we first compute the sentence-level (average token) embedding for each sample in the retain dataset and derive a global retain embedding $E_{\mathcal{D}_r}^{t}$ by averaging over all retain samples. the model processes a mini-batch $\xi_t$ from the forget dataset.
+For each forget sample $x_i$, we compute its sentence-level embedding $E_{x_i}^t$ under the current parameters $\theta_t$, and measure two types of entanglement: (1) the \textbf{inter-sample} entanglement $\mathrm{sim}_i = \cos(E_{x_i}^t, E_{\mathcal{D}_r}^t)$, which quantifies the semantic entanglement between forget and retain representations; and (2) the \textbf{intra-sample} entanglement $\mathrm{sim}_i^{\text{prev}} = \cos(E_{x_i}^t, E_{x_i}^{t-1})$, which captures the parameter-dependent drift of forget embeddings across iterations.